flutter/flutter/specs/style.md

   readonly attribute LayoutManager layoutManager;
   readonly attribute LayoutManager ownerLayoutManager; // defaults to the parentNode.layoutManager
-    // if you are not the ownerLayoutManager, then ignore this StyleNode in layout() and paintChildren()
+    // if you are not the ownerLayoutManager, then ignore this RenderNode in layout() and paintChildren()
     // using walkChildren() does this for you

   // only the ownerLayoutManager can change these